Existing Dwellings (England)

 The 2021 edition of Approved Document L Volume 1 has made changes to the standards for fabric performance of building elements in existing dwellings.
 For replacement windows, doors and rooflights in existing dwellings, the following standards have been introduced:

-|Window or roof window
+|Window (including roof window or curtain walling)

-|Doors with greater than 60% on internal
+|Doors with greater than 60% on internal face glazed

-|Door Set Energy Rating (DSER) Band C, or
+|1.4 or minimum Door Set Energy Rating (DSER) Band C

-|Door Set Energy Rating (DSER) Band B, or
+|1.4 or minimum Door Set Energy Rating (DSER) Band B

 WER, Window Energy Rating, is generally considered a better indicator of the energy performance of a window because it considers a range of parameters, including the useful solar heat gain.
-The U value is the total U value of the window, taking into account both the glass and frame.
+The U-value is the total U-value of the window, taking into account both the glass and frame.

-The U value of a rooflight should be based on the outer developed surface area, which is often greater than the area of the roof opening.
+The U-value of a rooflight should be based on the outer developed surface area, which is often greater than the area of the roof opening.